Gorge on the freshest locally caught fish, the best daily baked bread and stellar sunsets on this island paradise

 If fine dining is your vice then snapping up a reservation at Arajilla Restaurant is a must.
 With a seasonal menu that changes daily, the quality of output doesn’t falter, regardless of whether you are dining in for a three-course dinner or visiting for a princely breakfast.
 This four-star hotel boasts its own kitchen garden, which supplies the restaurant with organic veggies and herbs.
 Line-caught fish are brought in fresh from the island’s waters.

 Artisan cheeses and pasture-fed meats are sourced from the mainland.
 And the experienced in-house chefs bake their own bread.
 As a result, the artfully plated dishes sing with freshness and vibrancy.
 Dinner might include lamb breast terrine with feta ravioli, crispy fried capers and romesco sauce for starters, sesame-crusted kingfish with a baby corn and miso broth for main, and a tonka bean bavarois for dessert.
 But even breakfast is a cut above (think miso-cured trout corn fritters with Japanese mustard greens, yuzu dressing and a poached egg).
 Moreover, the kitchen can accommodate all kinds of diners with dietaries, from vegans to celiacs.
-To get more Vegan foodie ideas, check this vegan recipes review.

 The Golfy Sunset Bar & Grill